scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 Since the emergence of learning management system (LMS) and massive open online course (MOOC) providers, e-learning has grown significantly.
-Despite the ever increasing adopters, major platforms still use simple question types like multiple-choice questions and uploading of assignments from students as a means to evaluate students' performance.
+Despite the ever increasing adopters, major platforms still use simple questions like multiple-choice questions and uploading of assignments from students as a means to evaluate students' performance.
 Yaksh seeks to improve on this.